taylorvance/multimcts/README.md

 ## Features

-- Efficient MCTS implementation
+- Efficient (largely C-compiled) MCTS implementation
 - Support for any number of players/teams
 - Easily create AI for any board game

-## Game Implementation
+## Usage

 ### For your game, you will need to:
-- Represent the game state in code
+- Represent a game state in code
 - Identify all legal moves
 - Determine if the game is over and who won